 ABOUT NIAGARA’S SOUTH COAST

-Niagara’s South Coast Tourism Association is a strategic partnership between four municipalities that have joined forces to promote Fort Erie, Port Colborne, Wainfleet and Welland.
+Niagara’s South Coast Tourism Association is a strategic partnership between four municipalities that have joined forces to promote Fort Erie, Port Colborne, and Wainfleet.
 Founded in 2012 and governed by a board of directors, we are a not-for-profit organization focused on undertaking marketing initiatives with an objective to tell the destination’s story and drive incremental yield in all targeted visitor segments.

 For more information, please contact: